aminobutyric/under-llm-governance/docs/development-plan.md

 The first implementation milestone should contain these issues, in order:

-1. Initialize the Go module and CLI skeleton.
+1. Initialize the locked `uv`/`src` Python project and CLI skeleton.
 2. Define action and policy-decision types.
 3. Load and strictly validate policy configuration.
 4. Implement append-only JSONL audit events with redaction hooks.